Bayesian Dynamical Modeling of Fixational Eye Movements: Abstract

-During physiological drift, the eyes move smoothly in a pattern that resembles Brownian motion over small time lags \citep{Engbert2006a, Burak2010, Pitkow2007}, i.e., it meanders quasi-randomly, increasing variance over time.
-However, a more detailed analysis suggests that fixational eye movements represent an interesting example of fractional Brownian motion \citep{Metzler2000}.
-A corresponding analysis can be carried out by computing the mean square displacement (MSD) at different time lags \citep{Engbert2004,Herrmann2017}.
+During physiological drift, the eyes move in a pattern that resembles Brownian motion \citep{Engbert2004,Engbert2006a,Burak2010,Pitkow2007}, i.e., eye position meanders stochastically with increasing variance over time.
+However, a more detailed analysis indicates that fixational eye movements represent an interesting example of fractional Brownian motion \citep{Mandelbrot1968,Metzler2000}.
+A corresponding analysis \citep{Collins1995} can be carried out by computing the mean square displacement (MSD) at different time lags \citep{Engbert2004,Herrmann2017}.
 In Brownian motion, the MSD increases linearly with time lag.
 In fixational eye movements, however, a superdiffusive tendency is found over short time scales ($\lesssim 50$~ms), which is also referred to as persistence.
-Over longer time scales ($\gtrsim 100$~ms) physiological drift is found to be anti-persistent .
-This behavior can be interpreted by assuming that fixational eye movements maximize movement over short time scales to counteract retinal fatigue while reducing variance over longer time scale to maintain visual fixation on a intended region of interest or object \citep{Engbert2004}.
+Over longer time scales ($\gtrsim 100$~ms) physiological drift is found to be anti-persistent.
+We interpret such behavior by assuming that fixational eye movements maximize movement over short time scales to counteract retinal fatigue while reducing variance over a long time scale to maintain visual fixation at an intended region of interest or object. \citep{Engbert2004}.

-Microsaccades share their kinematic properties with their larger counterparts, such as acceleration profile, main sequence (i.e., the linear relationship between log amplitude and log peak velocity; see \cite{Bahill1975}), and are generated by the same neural circuits in the brainstem \citep{Rucci2015a}.
-Microsaccades are distinguished mainly by their smaller amplitude, usually thresholded at $<1\degree$ (see \cite{Poletti2016} for a review).
-Microsaccades occur at a rate which is highly variable between subjects \citep{Engbert2003,Engbert2006a}.
-Attentional mechanisms also modulate microsaccades in both their rate, e.g., first, a reduced microsaccade rate following target onset, and then an increased rate \citep{Engbert2003}, and their direction, e.g., the location of covert attention attracts microsaccades in endogeneous spatial cueing \citep{Hafed2002, Engbert2003}.
-The general patterns of interactions of microsaccade rates and orientations is more complex \citep{Engbert2006a}, however, a computational model based on the SAW model has been proposed \citep{Engbert2012}.
+Microsaccades share their kinematic properties with their larger counterparts, such as acceleration profile, main sequence (i.e., the linear relationship between log amplitude and log peak velocity; see \citet{Bahill1975}), and are generated by the same neural circuits in the brainstem \citep{Hafed2009,Hafed2021}.
+Microsaccades are distinguished mainly by their smaller amplitude, usually thresholded at $<1\degree$ \citep{MartinezConde2004,Poletti2023}.
+Microsaccades occur at a rate which is highly variable between subjects \citep{Engbert2003,MartinezConde2004}.
+Attentional mechanisms also modulate microsaccades in both their rate and orientation \cite{Hafed2002,Engbert2003,YuvalGreenberg2014}.
+The rate variation is induced by display changes and modulated by ongoing cognition: First, a reduced microsaccade rate follows target onset, and then an increased rate \citep{Engbert2003} is observed.
+Microsaccade orientations are modulated by covert attention, e.g., during spatial cueing \citep{Hafed2002, Engbert2003}.
+The general patterns of interactions of microsaccade rates and orientations is more complex \citep{Engbert2006a}, however, a computational models has been proposed \citep{Engbert2012}.